Does your Lead-to-Order process produce repeatable, scalable revenue?

 What do I need to do?

-Have a 30-minute conversation.
-That is it.
+Have a structured conversation.
 No data room.
 No system access.
-No preparation.
-We ask the questions.
+No preparation required.
+We ask the questions — across seven areas including your current CRM position and where AI fits into your plans.
 You talk about your business.

-How is this different from a sales audit?
+How is this different from a sales audit or a RevOps review?

 A sales audit looks at the sales team.
-This looks at the entire revenue process — from first signal to closed deal to renewal.
-Most of the problems that get blamed on sales execution are actually process problems that sit between functions.
+A RevOps review looks at platform configuration.
+The Structural Assessment looks at the lead-to-order architecture that both depend on — from first signal to closed deal to renewal.
+Most problems blamed on sales execution or CRM adoption are architecture problems that sit between functions, not within any single one.

 What if nothing is wrong?

-Good.
-You get a document that confirms it — one you can take to your board.
+You receive a document that confirms it.
+One you can take to the board and use to brief your CRM and AI partners with confidence.
 No follow-up work is proposed.
-That is a perfectly good outcome.
+That is a valid and useful outcome.

-If the assessment does not tell you something about your revenue process that your own team has not already identified, you do not pay.
+If the assessment does not show you something about your lead-to-order architecture that your own team has not already identified — something specific, structural and costed from your own business data — you do not pay.
 No forms.
 No conditions.
+No follow-up pitch.

 Who sees the results?

-We already have strong sales leadership.
+We have strong sales leadership.
 Is this still relevant?